twinbee/physteroids/README.md

 # Physteroids #
 A game called physteroids. *steroids Game which simulates more realistic space combat.
-The main reason-d'etre of this game is to learn javascript and node.js
+The main reason-d'etre of this game is to learn javascript and node.js and to help an IT friend learn programming.

 Relies heavily on the physics / resolution engine matter.js